orsonteodoro/nano-ycmd/README.md

 Just type and press CTRL-LETTER.
 Use CTRL-X to exit the code completion selections.

 ####What languages supported?
-python, javascript, typescript, rust, go

-####What languages are currently not supported?
-C, C++, Objective C, Objective C++
+python, javascript, typescript, rust, go, C, C++, Objective C, Objective C++

-####Will you add C family languages support?
-It depends if I have time.
-We need to intergrate YCM-Generator.

 ####Why is my intellisense not working with my C#?
 You didn't set up ycmd correctly.
 It needs to see a sln file or project.json file.